RooneyMcNibNug/rooneymcnibnug.github.io/_posts/2019-12-31-FOIA-year-in-review.md

 ## Things I've learned

 * **Organization is key** - With everything else going on in life, its often hard to keep track of some of my requests.
 The status of a request sent out by email or letter can easily fade away and get lost.
-Using Muckrock alone has really made the process a lot easier, especially with features like their built-in filtering tools and automatic requests for updates. (please consider supporting Muckrock [via donation](https://www.muckrock.com/donate/)!)
+Using MuckRock alone has really made the process a lot easier, especially with features like their built-in filtering tools and automatic requests for updates. (please consider supporting MuckRock [via donation](https://www.muckrock.com/donate/)!)

 * **Talk to other FOIA nerds** - I've been very lucky to have been able to quickly ask for opinions, tips, and gain insights from other requesters and it has helped me learn a lot about the process.
 There are a [some](https://www.reddit.com/r/foia/) [great](https://www.muckrock.com/slack/) platforms available for people to communicate online, but I would hilghly recommend people who are interested in FOIA to also get involved in local in-person get togethers inclusing trainings, meetups, etc. There is always something new to learn.